Katsiarynakavaleuskaya/python-course-tasks/README.md

 **Author:** Katsiaryna Kavaleuskaya
 **Goal:** This repository collects small Python scripts and mini-projects created as part of my studies and self-development as a future data scientist.
 Here, you can find my learning process, code style, and practical problem-solving skills.
+Embracing AI as a tool for faster, smarter, and more productive solutions.

 ---